wigging/chemics/CONTRIBUTING.md

 ## Examples

-Along with an example in the docstring, please provide a complete example in Sphinx documentation.
+Along with an example in the docstring, please provide a complete example in the Sphinx documentation.
 Simple examples should also be provided in the docstrings.

 ## Tests

 New code for the Chemics package must include associated tests in the `tests/` folder.
-The [pytest](https://docs.pytest.org/en/latest/) framework is used to execute the test files.
+The [pytest](https://github.com/pytest-dev/pytest) framework is used to execute the test files.

 ## Changelog